rkuma183/wilsonmar.github.io/_posts/2017-05-13-jmeter-install.md

    PROTIP: This script is the starting point for invoking JMeter using continuous integration such as TeamCity or Jenkins.

-If you're on a Mac, all the manual steps described below is automatically performed ("bam" as that chef says).
+If you're on a Mac, all the manual steps described below are automatically performed in the script.

 1. In a Terminal, navigate to the folder under which a new folder is created.
 The script creates this under your user home page: